ehedman/sdlSpeedometer/README.install.txt

-Nov-2021
+Dec-2021

 This application is intended to be built on an basic level Debian release such as the Raspberry Pi OS Lite with Xorg added.
 Further development can then proceed from a host computer via SSH to the Pi.

-Since external X based applicatoon will run full screen without any window manager, some adjustment can be made to have them correctly positioned at the screen:
+Since external X based applicatoon will run full screen possibly without any window manager, some adjustment can be made to have them correctly positioned at the screen:

 Examples for 1 800x480 touch screen device: